Datahenge/btu_scheduler_daemon/README.md

 rq_host = "127.0.0.1"
 rq_port = 11000

+socket_path = "/tmp/btu_scheduler.sock"
+webserver_ip = "127.0.0.1"
+webserver_port = 8000
+webserver_token = "token abcdef123456789:abcdef123456789"
 ```

+* The `mysql_` keys are for your Frappe/ERPNext MariaDB database.
+* The `rq_` keys are for your Redis Queue database.
+* The `socket_path` is for the BTU background daemon.
+I recommend just using the default value shown above.
+* The `webserver_` keys are how BTU cannot to your ERPNext web server.
+The `webserver_token` is the token for the ERPNext user that will act as a "service account" for BTU.

 ### Usage

 #### Testing
 To test the application, you may want to begin by running manually from a shell:
 ```